Do Air Purifiers Help With Black Mold?

 Where Does Black Mold Grow?

-When we talk about black mold, we’re talking about a particular variety of microfungus known as Stachybotrys chartarum.
-Black mold requires very specific conditions to grow, including a wet, humid atmosphere, a relatively warm temperature and cellulose-rich material to feed on.
-Its dependence on these conditions means it doesn’t compete well with other molds and is rarely found in nature
+Black mold requires specific conditions to grow: a wet, humid environment, relatively warm temperatures, and cellulose-rich material to feed on.
+These requirements mean it doesn't compete well with other molds and is rarely found in nature—but it does turn up in water-damaged buildings with regularity.

 Is Black Mold Airborne?